Fall Meeting: Refining Skills for a Changing ADR Landscape | October 22, 2018

 Securing the Decision: A Primer on Arbitral Award Writing (1 Skills)

 This panel explores best practices to safeguard an arbitral award (interim, partial final, final) against future court proceedings for enforcement, set-aside and vacatur.
-Diversity of perspective is a focal point, with voices from arbitral institutions, counsel, and arbitrator.
+Diversity of perspective is a focal point, with voices from arbitral institutions,

 Moderator: Kabir Duggal, Esq., Arnold & Porter Kaye Scholer LLP